mrk-te/ibexa-migration-bundle/README.md

 Two events are fired *for each step* during execution of migrations:

-    * ez_migration.before_execution => listeners receive a BeforeStepExecutionEvent event instance
+    * ibexa_migration.before_execution => listeners receive a BeforeStepExecutionEvent event instance
-    * ez_migration.step_executed => listeners receive a StepExecutedEvent event instance
+    * ibexa_migration.step_executed => listeners receive a StepExecutedEvent event instance

 An event is fired only in case a migration fails because a step throws a specific migration abort exception:

-    * ez_migration.migration_aborted => listeners receive a MigrationAbortedEvent event instance
+    * ibexa_migration.migration_aborted => listeners receive a MigrationAbortedEvent event instance

 An event is fired when a migration is being generated using the `kaliop:migration:generate` command, allowing to alter the data that will be serialized as migration steps:

-    * ez_migration.migration_generated => listeners receive a MigrationGeneratedEvent event instance
+    * ibexa_migration.migration_generated => listeners receive a MigrationGeneratedEvent event instance

 In order to act on those events, you will need to declare tagged services, such as for ex:

     my.step_executed_listener:
         class: my\helper\StepExecutedListener
         tags:
-            - { name: kernel.event_listener, event: ez_migration.step_executed, method: onStepExecuted }
+            - { name: kernel.event_listener, event: ibexa_migration.step_executed, method: onStepExecuted }

 and the corresponding php class: